spyder-ide/spyder-docs/STYLEGUIDE.md

 - Heading case: Page titles (L1 headings) should use Title Case, all others should use Sentence case
 - One L1 Heading, used for page titles: Use ``######`` with overline; on first line of file; keep to a few words
 - L2 Headings for section heads: Use ========= with overline; 3 blank lines before them
-- L3 headings for subheads: Use ~~~~~~, 2 blank lines
+- L3 headings for subheads: Use ~~~~~~; 2 blank lines
-- L4 Headings for sub-subheads if truly necessary: Use ---------, 2 blank lines, keep to a minimum (consider a flatter structure or breaking into multiple files)
+- L4 Headings for sub-subheads if truly necessary: Use ---------; 1 blank line; keep to a minimum (consider a flatter structure or breaking into multiple files)
-- Related components at the bottom: L2 heading, bullets, 3 blank lines before, try for 2-4 links if included
+- Related components at the bottom: L2 heading; bullets; try for 2-4 links if included
 - All files with Related components should contain at least one L2 section; if only one, can be entitled Overview
 - Typically, for files with multiple sections or longer than one page, a summary section of a few lines length is helpful before the first section, summarizing the functionality discussed in the section and its purpose
 - Name of component/topic should be in first sentence, Title Case, bold on first use